Find the top 22 Machine Learning Books for beginners and advanced Machine Learning Professionals here!

 About the book:

-Included in our list of top 5 Machine learning books for beginners, the Learning from Data: A Short Course book is a short and crisp explanation of the Machine Learning concepts.
+Included in our list of top 5 Machine learning books for beginners, Learning from Data: A Short Course book is a short and crisp explanation of Machine Learning concepts.
 This book can be a perfect choice for anyone who wants to get a comprehensive introduction to machine learning in less time.

 It is a short course, not a hurried course.
 Comprehend the complex machine learning concepts with the easy explanations in this book.